hauspie/mpdproxy/README.md

   clients that rely on this command.

 - The MPD version announced by the proxy is the lowest version number of all controlled servers.
-This should make the clients to limit their command use to a subset that is understood by all controlled servers.
+This should limit the clients to commands that are understood by all controlled servers.

 Usage